Frequently Asked Questions (FAQ)

 I need a more recent hardware support/kernel version

 FAI by default uses the same kernel version as present in Debian.
 Depending on the time-frame since the last Debian release this kernel might not support the most recent hardware.
+You can use the backports kernel or the grml kernel.
 The Grml live system provides Debian packages of recent kernel versions which can be used within FAI, just following the instructions from the Grml_Kernel page in the wiki.

 I get strange errors like 'ifclass: not found' during execution